wrkean/SMPL/README.md

     // While loop
     while true {
         let some: i32 = true; // Nope.
-Won't compile. bool and i32 are not assignable }
+Won't compile. bool and i32 are not assignable.
+Unless you typecast with the `as` operator, shown below let boot_to_i32: i32 = true as i32; // Should evaluate to 1 }

     if false == not true {